Festival of Archaeology Launch at Westonbirt Arboretum

 Demonstrations

-Drop by to watch fascinating bronze casting techniques, learn about traditional coppicing, and experience the process of a charcoal burn as heritage crafts are brought to life before your eyes.
+Drop by to speak to Ancient Craft, learn about traditional coppicing, and experience heritage crafts brought to life before your eyes.

 Community Archaeology, Heritage and Nature Tipi